Visual enhancement and 3D representation for underwater scenes: a review: Underwater Visual Enhancement

 \subsubsection{IFM-based Methods}

 Traditional prior-based underwater image enhancement methods often adapt single-image RGB {dehazing} schemes from atmospheric context to underwater conditions by modifying them for wavelength-dependent attenuation.
 In the single RGB underwater image enhancement methods based on RGB, the recovered image can be obtained using Eq.~\eqref{eq:rgg_asm_tran}, where the transmission map $T(x)=$ and ambient light $A^c$ are unknown variables.
-Therefore, we can use some prior assumptions to estimate the two variables. \paragraph{Transmission Map Estimation with Dark Channel Prior (DCP).} Originally introduced for atmospheric haze removal \citep{he2010single}, DCP estimates the transmission map $T(x)$ and was later applied to underwater imagery by adjusting $\beta^c$ in Eq.~\eqref{eq:rgb_asm} to account for color-selective absorption~\citep{peng2018generalization}.
-DCP exploits the observation that, in most local patches $\Omega(\mathbf{x})$, at least one color channel tends to have near-zero intensity in clear scenes.
-Formally, the dark channel is:
+Therefore, we can use some prior assumptions to estimate the two variables.